hannahakonen/physio-cybersecurity/README.md

 The investigation of database injection vulnerabilities in the Physio web application was started with Burp Suite (Appendix 5h).

 ### Verifying the Vulnerabilities of the Systems

+A summary (Appendix 6) of the results and reports of the Nmap and Nessus Essentials vulnerability scans from the previous sections (Appendices 4b-d, 5b) was made here.

+Nmap was used only to scan the workstation with and without [the web application](https://github.com/hannahakonen/physio-web-pages/tree/main).
+Nessus was used also to scan the server.
+The vulnerabilities detected by Nmap and Nessus were consistent.

 ### Making Development Proposals to Improve Cybersecurity

 ## Promoting Cybersecurity solutions